Drew-code/Natural_Language_Proccessing/README.md

 plt.show()
 ```
 Now we need to clean all of the messages in the dataset.
 This will be done in a few steps.
 First, by removing
 all characters that are punctuation.
-Second, we need to import common words in the english language.
+Second, by importing common words in the english language.
 This is done
 to help the model cut down on time.
-There is no reason to feed it words that do not indicate wheather or not the message is spam.
+There is no reason to feed it words that do not indicate whether or not the message is spam.
-Next, the string has to be put back together without all of punctuation, then splitting sentence into words that we would then
+Next, the string has to be put back together without all of punctuation, then split the sentences into words that are then
 put into the "bag of words".
 All of these steps can be done with one function.
 ```
 def text_process(mess): ##function to to the punctuation removal and removal of common words in the english langugue